 Putting self-care first may feel foreign.
 When your job and personal life revolve around taking care of others, it can seem pointless to take care of yourself.

-Recognize that you need to take care of yourself before you can adequately take care of others.
+Recognize that you need to take care of yourself (and love yourself) before you can adequately take care of others.

 7. Sleep with your phone in another room